ChrisRahme3/laravel_training/README.md

 ## Tests - Task 3

-Provide some useful tests, a functional, unit & browser test for both frontend and backend.
+Provide unit, functional, and browser tests for both frontend and backend.

-## Laravel Dusk - Task 4

-To be discussed before starting.

 ---